TheKingElessar/sm-gungame-fof/README.md

 ### Notice: This is not the original

 This is a fork that adds enable/disable commands.
+Primarily modified 2022/01/07 and 2022/12/28.

 ## Requirements